Download Historical Monuments Data in Shapefile, KML, MID +15 GIS Formats

 • Users need to log in to access and download their preferred data formats.

-Step-by-Step Guide to Access Organic Farms Data
+Step-by-Step Guide to Download Public Lecture Halls Data

-Step 2: Simplify with the AI Tool
+Step 2: Try the AI Search Tool

-Click the “Download Data” button.
-Choose between a sample dataset or the full dataset.
-Select your preferred format—Shapefile, KML, MID, or any of the 15+ available options.
-Agree to the terms and conditions, then initiate the download.
+After reviewing and confirming the dataset, click on the “Download Data” button.
+Choose between a sample file or the full dataset, then select the desired format—whether it’s Shapefile, KML, MID, or another supported format.
+Agree to the terms and proceed to download.

 With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.